magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

 Diagonalization procedure
 ++++++++++++++++++++++++++

-The diagonalization procedure which sustains this condition is due to Colpa :cite:`colpa1978`.
-First, we Cholesky decompose our Bogoliubov-de-Gennes-like Hamiltonian,
+The diagonalization procedure implemented in Magnon follows Colpa :cite:`colpa1978`.
+First, we perform a Cholesky decomposition of our Bogoliubov-de-Gennes-like Hamiltonian,

 .. math::
    :label: cholesky_decomposition